 When I first joined MFA in the Protocol Directorate, I dealt with matters involving privileges and immunities of foreign diplomats and diplomatic missions in Singapore.
 When I was rotated to the Technical Cooperation Directorate, I worked with International Organisations like the International Atomic Energy Agency, United Nations Development Programme and Cities Development Initiative for Asia to put together capacity building programmes and shared Singapore's developmental experiences with other developing countries.
+I have since completed my overseas posting as the Admin Secretary in Seoul, Republic of Korea, where I supported the administrative functions at the Embassy, and service consular needs of Singaporeans.
+I am currently in the Human Resource Directorate, dealing with staff welfare matters.

 MFA has a three-stage selection process.
 The first of which consists of psychometric and writing tests.
 The second stage was an Assessment Centre in which candidates were put through various tasks.
 The final stage was a panel interview.